null

 Posted by Greg C. on Feb 03, 2026

 This article covers the critical differences between rawhide and bully sticks—examining safety profiles, digestibility, nutritional value, and practical considerations that affect your purchasing decision.
+The choice of chew can directly impact your dog's dental health and provide important health benefits, such as cleaner teeth, fresher breath, and improved overall well-being.
 We’re writing for dog owners who want to make informed choices rather than relying on marketing claims or cheaper alternatives that may compromise their dog’s health.

 The direct answer: Yes, bully sticks are typically better than rawhide.
-Unlike rawhide, bully sticks offer superior digestibility, contain no chemical additives, and present significantly lower blockage risks—making them the vet-preferred option for most dogs.
+Unlike rawhide, bully sticks offer superior digestibility, are considered natural dog treats, contain no chemical additives, and pose significantly lower risk of blockage—making them the vet-preferred option for most dogs.

 By the end of this comparison, you’ll understand: